Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 What is a Mimosa?

 For the best flavor, all of the ingredients must be well chilled and the glasses should be chilled also to keep the mimosa at the perfect cool temperature to sip.
-The classic way to serve a mimosa is in a champagne flute.
-But you can use any type of glassware.

 A mimosa cocktail is light and well-suited for breakfasts, brunches, and anytime you want to serve a refreshing cocktail.